 Here are a few ways in which Google Analytics can help with creative confidence:

 - It will help encourage a way to experiment with new approaches and solutions.

-I had mentioned how Google Analytics can help with learning from your successes and your failures.
-This has a little bit to do with that, as well as to see what works for your business and what doesn’t.
+I mentioned how Google Analytics can help with learning from your successes and your failures.
+This has a little bit to do with that, as well as seeing what works for your business and what doesn’t.

 - It will create a new mindset to enhance the life of your business.

 For me, this means thinking about my website visitors and how they’re engaging with my website, and what I could do next to offer them value.